AinsleyDyer/practice-repo/flpoly_student.md

-## First Name Last Name
+## Ainsley, Dyer

-### Term Year
+### 2021

 DSBA student at [Florida Polytechnic University](https://www.floridapoly.edu) currently enrolled in:

-- Course 1
+- Pre-Cal/Trig

-- Course 2
+- Intro to Programming with Python

-- Course 3
+- Intro to Data Science

-- Course 4
+- Foundations for Academic Success

 **Hobbies:**

 I am _passionate about_:

-- Thing 1
+- I Like to read manga

-- Thing 2
+- I like baking

-- Thing 3 as shown in this website <https://www.floridapoly.edu>
+- I like coding

 ***

-> Last modified: YYYY/MM/DD
+> Last modified: 2021/09/02